irkgreen/beltprox/README.md

 -make look iOS-ey - boot strap

 Would-be-nice:
+add linefeeds to CSV
--start timer, shows countdown on table?
+remove [ and ]'s (would need to change Eric's import program) -start timer, shows countdown on table?
 -add note to comments if user edits or stops early or edits a database - make uneditable?
 -Clean up workflow – the current site isn’t selected in the dropdown (counterintuitive)